When talking about measuring a surface, it is likely that it’s roughness is a consideration.

 - Roughness: Irregularities with shorter intervals

-Possible causes: Cutting tool markings, grinding wheel/ abrasive grain size.
+Possible causes: unwanted rough surfaces are caused by cutting tool markings, grinding wheel/ abrasive grain size.

 Not sure which measuring instrument fits your needs?
 Filter by the parameters you need and see the solution that’s right for you.
 Contact us in terms of questions or requests.